-To date, 155 cities and towns have adopted the Community Preservation Act and are appropriating fund revenues to meet vital community needs.
+To date, 172 cities and towns have adopted the Community Preservation Act (CPA) and are appropriating fund revenues to meet vital community needs.
+If your community is considering CPA, you can learn all about the program on our CPA Overview page, including state and local funding sources for CPA.
+To take the first steps toward adopting CPA, read on!

 Is Your Municipality Considering CPA Adoption?